rules-proto-grpc/rules_proto_grpc/python/README.md

 # Python rules

 Rules for generating Python protobuf and gRPC `.py` files and libraries using standard Protocol Buffers and gRPC or [grpclib](https://github.com/vmagamedov/grpclib).
-Libraries are created with `py_library` from `rules_python`
+Libraries are created with `py_library` from `rules_python`.
+To use the fast C++ Protobuf implementation, you can add `--define=use_fast_cpp_protos=true` to your build, but this requires you setup the path to your Python headers.

 | Rule | Description |
 | ---: | :--- |